-You must not already hold a Master’s or higher level qualification even if this was self-funded or achieved outside of the UK.
+You must not already hold a Master’s or higher-level qualification even if you funded this yourself or obtained the qualification outside of the UK.
 Eligibility is not affected by lower level qualifications such as Postgraduate Diplomas.

-You must not be in arrears or in default of repaying any previous student loan or be considered unfit e.g. because of attempted fraud.
+You must not be in arrears or in default of repaying any previous student loan or be considered unfit to hold an award.

-You can apply online or by completing a paper form.
+You can apply online or by completing a paper form once the applications open.
 Visit the Gov.uk website.

 Professional and Career Development Loan